Ishmael Jones: Work toward intelligence reform

 After resigning in good standing, Jones began to work for intelligence reform by meeting with members of Congress and their staffs, members of the executive branch, journalists, political operatives and political contributors, and writing articles and a book.

 While many policy and opinion makers agree that the CIA's human source programs do not function effectively, Jones believes the problems are not to be found with the quality of employees in the CIA, who he considers overwhelmingly talented and intelligent.
 Rather, the problem lies within the structure of the organization itself, which encourages a bureaucracy featuring excessive layers of non-producing administrators and managers.

 Jones recommends dramatic reductions in the layers of managers and administrators and restructuring of the CIA's chain of command to clarify precisely who is in charge of any given operation.

 He also recommends the introduction of a whistleblower system in which any CIA employee with information on fraud can contact a cleared FBI agent.

 The Human Factor

 In 2008, Jones published The Human Factor: Inside the CIA's Dysfunctional Intelligence Culture describing his work against weapons of mass destruction proliferators and terrorists, and offering solutions to intelligence reform in an appendix.
-While the topic of intelligence collection and intelligence reform are deadly serious, Jones's writing when dealing with situational espionage and government bureaucracy contains humor.
+While the topic of intelligence collection and intelligence reform is deadly serious, Jones' writing when dealing with situational espionage and government bureaucracy contains humor.
 "If the subject were not so deadly serious, The Human Factor would be one of the funniest books of the year," wrote David Forsmark in FrontPage Magazine.

 In 2011, US district court judge Gerald Lee ruled that Jones had violated the law by not properly going through CIA's pre-publication review process.
 Jones claimed the process was deliberately stalled by the CIA.
 The ruling marked the first time a judge has used summary judgment to rule in favor of the CIA, as plaintiff, in a censorship case.